-If the Lustre system's configuration logs are in a state where the file system cannot be started, use the writeconf command to erase them.
+The writeconf command erases all of the file system's configuration logs.
 After the writeconf command is run and the servers restart, the configuration logs are re-generated and stored on the MGS (as in a new file system).

 You should only use the writeconf command if: